EJKinger/secret/README.md

 # Secret

-> Detirmines wheter a secret functino is additive for all prime numbers below a given number
+> Detirmines wheter a secret function is additive for all prime numbers below a given number

 ## Table of Contents